Sierra Leone–United States relations: Post-Independence

-U.S. relations with Sierra Leone began with missionary activities in the 19th century.
-In 1959, the U.S. opened a consulate in Freetown and elevated it to embassy status when Sierra Leone became independent in 1961.
-U.S.-Sierra Leone relations today are cordial, with ethnic ties between groups in the two countries receiving increasing historical interest.
-Many thousands of Sierra Leoneans reside in the United States.
 In fiscal year 2006, total U.S. bilateral aid to Sierra Leone in all categories was $29.538 million.
 U.S. assistance focused on the consolidation of peace, democracy and human rights, health education, particularly combating HIV/AIDS, and human resources development.

-As of 2021, the United States Ambassador to Sierra Leone is David Dale Reimer.
-Sierra Leone's Ambassador to the U.S. is H. E. Bockari Kortu Stevens and the Sierra Leone embassy is located in Washington.
+As of September 2023, the United States Ambassador to Sierra Leone is Bryan David Hunt.
+Sierra Leone's Ambassador to the United States is H. E. Bockari Kortu Stevens and the Sierra Leone embassy is located in Washington.